gruns/furl/API.md

 ### Encoding

-Furl handles encoding for you, and furl's philosophy on encoding is simple: whole path, query, and fragment strings should always be encoded.
+furl handles encoding for you, and furl's philosophy on encoding is simple: whole path, query, and fragment strings should always be encoded.

 ```pycon